wren-lang/wren/doc/site/method-calls.markdown

     1.23.sin          //> 0.9424888019317
     [1, 2, 3].isEmpty //> false

-Sometimes you have a method doesn't need any parameters, but modifies the object or has some other side effect.
-For those, it's better to use empty parentheses:
+Sometimes you have a method that doesn't need any parameters, but modifies the object or has some other side effect.
+For those, it's better to use empty
+parentheses:

     :::wren
     list.clear()